- Almost three-quarters of Americans suffer from financial insecurity and stress – even people who earn over $100,000 a year.

 So how can small business owners lower their team’s financial stress?
 Here are a few easy, cost-effective solutions to help protect your business from the impacts of employee financial anxiety.

-To reduce the stress of not having a rainy-day fund, tell your team about Gusto Cashout, a feature that allows them to access emergency funds before payday based on their estimated earned wages1.
-Cashout is included at no extra cost with all Gusto plans, and doesn’t create any extra work or recordkeeping for employers.
-More important, lifelines like Cashout are associated with a 28% reduction in employee attrition, according to a recent Harvard Kennedy School study.
+Gusto Cashout is a free tool that helps employees handle unexpected expenses between paydays.
+It’s included at no extra cost with all Gusto plans, and because Gusto sends the funds for Cashout, your books aren’t affected.
+In fact, financial lifelines like Cashout are associated with a 28% reduction in employee attrition, according to a recent Harvard Kennedy School study.

 Encourage your team to set aside emergency savings – even a little bit helps